philoye/annotatr/readme.markdown

     label_hotspots: "What's clickable?",
     label_notshown: "(Not shown in the current page state)",

 These four options customize the user interface labels and have no effect on the functionality. 'label_notshown' only appears on the print version for items that happen to be hidden.
-This is especially useful if you are using the PolyPage plugin to hide elements and want to avoid "orphaned" annotations.
+This is especially useful if you are using the PolyPage plugin to hide elements and want to avoid "orphaned" annotations (more on PolyPage later).

     ignore_hotspots_selector: "#pp_options a"